This information will help you get ready for your endoscopic retrograde cholangiopancreatography (ERCP) at Memorial Sloan Kettering (MSK).

 - You may feel soreness in your throat.
 This will go away in a day or 2.

 - Your doctor may give you a prescription for antibiotics.
 Be sure to take all of them as directed.

-- Do not drink alcoholic beverages for 24 hours after your procedure.
+- Don’t drink alcohol for 24 hours after your procedure.

-- Begin eating light foods as soon as you are discharged.
+- You may start eating light foods as soon as you’re discharged.
 Work your way up to your normal diet.
-If your doctor wants you to limit your diet for a period of time, he or she will tell you.
+Your doctor will let you know if you should limit your diet after your procedure.

 - Severe stomach pain or hardness